 Multiply Fractions visual model color coded

-When you start teaching a new concept, keep your examples and problems you do together simple.
-For example, on the first day, you are teaching how to change an improper fraction to a mixed number, using single-digit numbers.
+When you start teaching a new concept, keep your examples and problems simple.
+For example, on the first day you are teaching how to change an improper fraction to a mixed number, use single-digit numbers.

-You shouldn’t give students a problem like 143/6.
+You shouldn’t give students an improper fraction like 143/6.
 That can be for later lessons when your students have a solid understanding of how to do the problem.
 Textbooks often include challenging problems on the first day of instruction.

 Student holding help sign and text: Support Your struggling math students

 They seem ready to complete independent work from the textbook.
-When you assign it, you see your striving learners struggling with problems that are way too difficult for them.
+When you assign it, you see your intervention students struggling with problems that are way too difficult for them.

-Also, don’t embarrass them by saying John, Gina, and David don’t have to do problems # 4, #6, and #9.
-Be discrete.
-Call those students up to your desk, or walk over to where they are sitting.
+Skip any problems that are way above the level of your intervention students.
+Instead of pointing out who’s doing different work, call those students up to your small group table, or walk over to where they are sitting.
 Frame it positively: “I only want you to do these problems” instead of “Don’t do these”.

 Frustrated students with hands on head and text: Strategies to Help English Learners 5th grade math

-When you give an independent assignment to your striving students or EL students, always do a few examples together.
+When you give an independent assignment to your striving students, always do a few examples together.
 Aim for 3.

-Striving learners oftentimes have anxiety about completing assignments and need the confidence to get it done.
-When you do a few examples in math especially, it lowers their affective filter.
-Students will see the pattern of how to solve those problems.
+Intervention students often have anxiety about completing assignments and need the confidence to get it done.
+When you do a few examples in math, especially, it lowers their affective filter.
+Students will see the pattern to solve those problems.

 Fractions

 Fractions are a big deal in 5th grade.
 There is so much to it.
-Striving learners need a lot of visual models to help them understand how to:
+Intervention students need a lot of visual models to help them understand how to:

 • Change an improper fraction to a mixed number and vice versa